PicMonkey

 PicMonkey is an online photo editing and design service that can be accessed from a web browser, or through a mobile app.
 The company behind the service is headquartered in downtown Seattle, Washington.

+Features

-PicMonkey offers graphic design and photo editing tools, as well as design templates for wedding invitations, announcements, thank you cards, business cards, etc. While free users can access most of the tools and features on the site, a membership is needed for the full design and photo editing workflow, which includes saving, sharing to social accounts like Facebook and Twitter, and access to PicMonkey's integrated cloud storage option.
+PicMonkey offers graphic design and photo editing tools, as well as design templates for wedding invitations, announcements, thank you cards, business cards, etc. While free users can access most of the tools and features on the site, a membership is needed for the full design and photo editing workflow, which includes saving, sharing to social accounts like Facebook, Youtube, Instagram, and Twitter, and access to PicMonkey's integrated cloud storage option.
+PicMonkey has been redeveloped and its old version can no longer be accessed due to Adobe Flash sunsetting.

+As of 2023, on the PicMonkey website and mobile app, the key features are: Photo editor, Design tools, Touch up, Facebook design, Instagram design, Youtube design, Templates, Graphics, and Branding.
+These added features to photos and graphic designs can easily be downloaded and shared/exported out to others.

 PicMonkey has an open API for developers to integrate its tools directly into a website.
 Some current API partners include Facebook, Ipernity, and SmugMug.
 PicMonkey's affiliate partner is ShareaSale.